CiscoDevNet/code-exchange-repo-template/README.md

 ## Installation

 Detailed instructions on how to install, configure, and get the project running.
 This should be frequently tested to ensure reliability.
-Alternatively, link to a separate [INSTALL](./INSTALL.md) document.

 ## Configuration